dim0x69/mdx/demo.md

 print(sys.executable)
 ```

 Note: No infostring is specified.
+You can also specify a infostring, the shebang will nontheless be preferrred.